-HUL remains confident of continuing to deliver Consistent, Competitive, Profitable and Responsible (4G) growth and stay committed to our mid to long term guidance of double-digit EPS growth despite the increase in rates without any impact on our ability to invest in growing our business.
-The new contracts ensure continued benefits that HUL has been receiving from Unilever in terms of a steady stream faster innovations, superior products and technology, greater expertise, and enhanced services which will equip HUL to continue to win in the marketplace.

-We have clearly seen HUL's ability to deliver in terms of both topline and bottom-line despite the previous increase in royalty and central service fees (HUL more than doubled its turnover and improved EBITDA margin by c.850 bps over the previous contract tenure).
+HUL remains confident of continuing to deliver with the SEBI Listing Regulations read with the circular Consistent, Competitive, Profitable and Responsible issued by NSE - NSE/CML/2022/18 dated April 25, 2022.
+(4G) growth and stay committed to our mid to long Transaction relating to Central services: HUL's term guidance of double-digit EPS growth despite service-related transactions (gross of receipts and the increase in rates without any impact on our ability payments) with UEBC is estimated to exceed the to invest in growing our business.
+The new contracts ₹1,000 crores limit in FY 23-24 and is, therefore, ensure continued benefits that HUL has been a material related party transaction.
+Approval is receiving from Unilever in terms of a steady stream sought from shareholders with respect to these faster innovations, superior products and technology, service-related transactions. greater expertise, and enhanced services which will equip HUL to continue to win in the marketplace.
+The Company has in place a structured process for approval of Material Related Party Transactions and on Dealing We have clearly seen HUL's ability to deliver in terms with Related Parties.
+As per the process, necessary details of both topline and bottom-line despite the previous for each of the Related Party Transaction, irrespective of increase in royalty and central service fees (HUL the materiality threshold along with the justification, are more than doubled its turnover and improved EBITDA provided to the Audit Committee of HUL which enables margin by c.850 bps over the previous contract tenure). them to arrive at the right decision.